JdeRobot/DetectionMetrics/docs/_pages/home.md

 ---

-# What is DetectionSuite?
+# What is DetectionStudio?

-DetectionSuite is an application that provides a toolbox of utilities oriented to simplify the development and testing of solutions based on object detection.
+DetectionStudio is an application that provides a toolbox of utilities oriented to simplify the development and testing of solutions based on object detection.
 The application comes with a GUI (based on Qt) but it can also be used through command line.